 This rainfall data's statistical distribution was plotted and the result is shown in Fig. 8 which shows slight difference from a normal distribution curve especially at higher value of rain.
 This was further checked using chi squared test using software called MATLAB.
+Fig. 9 shows the cumulative probability values is quite close to a normal distribution.

-All figures - 3 to 7 show plots of the actual data and the results of FFT method i.e. after obtaining Fourier coefficients using FFT; the time dependent results were calculated using the Fourier series.
+All figures -2 to 6 show plots of the actual data and the results of FFT method i.e. after obtaining Fourier coefficients using FFT; the time dependent results were calculated using the Fourier series.
 It shows a very close match between the two (actual and its FFT model).